jedi7910/devops-sre-portfolio/README.md

 # DevOps Portfolio - Kenneth Howard

-Production-grade DevOps projects demonstrating container orchestration, infrastructure automation, and CI/CD expertise.
+Production-grade DevOps projects demonstrating container orchestration, infrastructure automation, observability, and CI/CD expertise.

+---

 ## 👨‍💻 About

 Mid-level DevOps Engineer showcasing hands-on experience with modern DevOps tooling and practices.
-This portfolio emphasizes **production-ready implementations** rather than basic tutorials, with a focus on Kubernetes, containerization, and infrastructure as code.
+This portfolio emphasizes **production-ready implementations** rather than basic tutorials, with a focus on Kubernetes, containerization, infrastructure as code, and observability.

 ---